-Criteria Description SAFETY: Safety Risk Factors A school community with roads with higher speed, number of Weighted heavily crossing lanes and crossing distance, average annual daily traffic, and history of school related crashes will be more competitive.
-EQUITY: Title I Schools (schools If the affected school community has 98% students eligible for where 40% or more students free and reduced lunch, the applicant will be more competitive are eligible for free/reduced than a school with 40%.
-Schools that have less than 40% lunch). students eligible for free and reduced lunch will not compete Weighted heavily well in this cycle.
+Criteria Description SAFETY: Crash Risk Factors A school community with roads with higher speed, number of Weighted heavily crossing lanes and crossing distance, average annual daily traffic, and history of school related crashes will be more competitive.
+EQUITY: Title I Schools (schools If the affected school community has 98% students who are where 40% or more students low income, the applicant will be more competitive than a are low income). school with 40%.
+Schools that have less than 40% students Weighted heavily who are low income will not compete well in this cycle.
 CONNECTION/COLLABORATION/ Applicants ensure that all schools listed in the applications and COORDINATON: the applicable road authorities will take part in this process.
-Eligibility criteria SCHOOL TYPE 10 : Schools that serve any grades kindergarten through eighth Elementary/Middle schools grade will be more competitive than schools that do not serve Weighed moderately any of those grades.
+Eligibility criteria SCHOOL TYPE 12 : Schools that serve any grades kindergarten through eighth Elementary/Middle schools grade will be more competitive than schools that do not serve Weighed moderately any of those grades.

-Program Targets: The Safe Routes to School Advisory Committee will review the staff scoring of each applicant and then determine which applicants to recommend for the service.
+Program Targets: If the program is oversubscribed, the Safe Routes to School Advisory Committee will review the staff scoring of each applicant and then determine which applicants to recommend for the service.
 The Safe Routes to School Advisory Committee will take into consideration "targets" that allow for the equitable distribution of services.
-The Safe Routes to School Advisory Committee will ensure that a balance of selected applicants are located within and outside of Metropolitan Planning Organizations/Areas and ensure that a balance of selected projects serve students at Title I schools, defined as schools where 40% or more students are eligible for free and reduced lunch program.
+The Safe Routes to School Advisory Committee will ensure that a balance of selected applicants are located within and outside of Metropolitan Planning Organizations/Areas and ensure that a balance of selected projects serve students at Title I schools, defined as schools where 40% or more students are low income.
 More information about the role of the Safe Routes to School Advisory Committee is included in the below chart outlining the steps in decision making and the required roles of entities.